Cozi Zuehlsdorff

-Cozi Noelle Zuehlsdorff (born August 3, 1998) is an American actress and singer best known for her role as Hazel Haskett in the movie Dolphin Tale (2011) and the sequel, Dolphin Tale 2 (2014).
-She also appears in Mighty Med as Jordan, and in Liv and Maddie as Ocean.
+Cozi Noelle Zuehlsdorff (born August 3, 1998) is an American actress and singer, best known for her role as Hazel Haskett in the movie Dolphin Tale (2011) and the sequel, Dolphin Tale 2 (2014).
+She appeared in Mighty Med as Jordan, in Liv and Maddie as Ocean, and the 2018 musical remake of Freaky Friday as Ellie.
 In November 2014, she released her debut EP, Originals.
-Cozi collaborated with Monstercat house artist Hellberg with his single "The Girl", on which Zuehlsdorff contributed vocals to, which was featured on his EP, "This Is Me" and on "Monstercat 021 – Perspective".
+Cozi collaborated with Monstercat house artist Hellberg with his single "The Girl", on which Zuehlsdorff contributed vocals to, which was featured on his EP, This Is Me and on Monstercat 021 – Perspective.

+Early life

+Zuehlsdorff was born Cozi Noelle Zuehlsdorff on August 3, 1998 in Mission Viejo, California to Allison (née Beech) and Scott Zuehlsdorff.
+She has one sister.